JHG777000/builder/examples/example3/README.md

 ## Example 3

-Example 3 demonstrates more advance features.
+Example 3 demonstrates more advanced features.
 Such as include and, subproject.

 To build this project use this command: